apideck-libraries/portman/examples/testsuite-fuzzing-tests/readme.md

 - **maxLengthFields (Boolean)** : Changes the length of the value to a higher length than the defined "maxLength" property in the OpenAPI document.

 As a result, you will get automatically generated Postman requests for each possible variation found in the OpenAPI request body properties.
+See the screenshot above or the generated [postman collection](./crm.postman.json).

+REMARKS:
+- Fuzzing is only applicable for OpenAPI request bodies of media type: "application/json"
+- [Postman Dynamic variables](https://learning.Postman.com/docs/writing-scripts/script-references/variables-list/) are rendered before being fuzzed.
+- Regular Postman variables are skipped from fuzzing.

 ### fuzzing requestQueryParams
 ```json